We live in an age of unprecedented technological change which has immense power to transform our economies, societies and daily lives.

 Chair, Goldsmiths School of Law, Director, Britain in Europe and Knowing Our Rights

-The conclusions from this conference will be taken forward in the form of a call for papers to be published as a report entitled "Human rights in the age of fake news and big data" by Goldsmiths Law School, University of London.
+The conclusions from this conference will be taken forward in the form of a call for papers to be published as a report entitled Privacy, Data Protection and Technological Threats to Liberal Democracy: European responses in the aftermath of the Cambridge Analytica scandal by the law programme at Goldsmiths, University of London.

 There will be two follow up conferences, at Goldsmiths on Monday, 5 November and in collaboration with the European Association for the Defence of Human Rights in Brussels, in early 2019.